-It’s true that Richard Lustig was indeed a 7-time lottery winner, however his death means that whoever is operating the Lotto Profits Supercharged website & taking money from it clearly isn’t Richard Lustig.
+It’s true that Richard Lustig was indeed a 7-time lottery winner, however, his death means that whoever is operating the Lotto Profits Supercharged website & making money from it clearly isn’t Richard Lustig.

-They appear to just be using his fame (and coincidence of the winning the lottery so many times) to trick people into signing up.
+They appear to just be using his fame (and the coincidence of him winning the lottery so many times) to trick people into signing up.

 And alongside those 2 red-flags, there’s also a disclaimer at the bottom of the Lotto Profits Supercharged website which reads as follows: